 Step 1.
 Restore Windows boot loader

 To proceed, please download the Windows Boot Loader UEFI recovery file and extract it from the link provided at the end of the article.
-Once extracted, copy the “bootx64.efi” file to a designated drive, such as drive E. When using a Windows UEFI system, You need to run Command Prompt with administrator privileges to be able to remove Ubuntu dual boot Windows 10 or Windows 11.
+Once extracted, copy the “bootx64.efi” file to a designated drive, such as drive E. When using a UEFI system, You need to run Command Prompt with administrator privileges to be able to remove Ubuntu dual boot Windows 10 or 11.

 To access the “Command Prompt”, locate “cmd” in the search bar and open it.
 Ensure that the Command Prompt is launched with administrative privileges by selecting “Run as administrator.”
 In the Command Prompt window, enter the following commands in sequence.
 To paste the code, either right-click and select “Paste” or press “Ctrl + V”.